 “I have bad news to report,” the CEO wrote.

-Minutes later, Collins frantically called his son while he was attending a congressional picnic at the White House.
+Minutes later, Collins frantically called his son from a congressional picnic at the White House.
 After trying six times, Collins finally got through to Cameron and allegedly told him Innate’s drug was a bust.
-Cameron then gave the news to his fiancée Lauren Zarsky’s family, who were also invested in Innate: Zarsky’s, her father Stephen, her mother Dorothy, and Stephen Zarky’s friend.
+Cameron then gave the news to his fiancée Lauren Zarsky’s family, who were also invested in Innate: Zarsky’s father Stephen, her mother Dorothy, and Stephen Zarsky’s friend.
 (Stephen Zarsky also allegedly tipped off his brother, his sister, and a long-standing friend, who were all invested in Innate.)

 Ironically, it was Cameron who convinced the family to invest in the first place, according to the indictment.